 - Delta Low Flow Showerhead: gives you a choice between a 1.85 gallon-per-minute (gpm) and 2.5 gpm flow, without feeling like you’re not getting enough water.
 The 2.5 gpm setting can save a family of four $260 per year in heating costs alone vs. an older 5.5 gpm unit.
 That’s a 640% ROI in one year!
 Not to mention the huge amount of water savings.

-- LED Bulbs: at prices that are now below incandescents and CFL’s, and with one-tenth of the energy use of incandescents and less than 50% of the energy use of CFL’s, we’re at the point where every light bulb purchased should be LED.
+- LED Bulbs: at prices that are now below incandescents and CFL’s, and with 10% of the energy use of incandescents and less than 50% of the energy use of CFL’s, we’re at the point where every bulb purchased should be LED.
 The cost and energy savings will be immediate.

 - Clothesline: cheaper and less impactful than the dryer.